bartbartelds/obsidian-writing/class notes/workdoc.md

 	- An unexpected / unanticipated development changes the playing field, making problems 1, 2, 3 and 4 irrelevant and introduces problems 5, 6, 7 and 8.
 	- The team discovers that solutions can be employed differently, or combined, to resolve problems 5, 6, 7 and 8 in ways that were not intended.

 Opening paragraph needs to establish tone, have motion, feature an active protagonist acting on a goal.
 It should promise motion and promise change.
+It does not have to feature introduction to the actual main plot - but should feature some events and motivations that are plot-adjecent in tone and in content.